-Figure 4-80 Statistics
+Figure 4-83 Statistics

 - Current Statistics Status Enable or Disable.
 The default value is disabled.
-To enable, click the Enable button. - > Packets Statistics Interval (5-60) The default value is 10.
-Select a value between 5 and

-60 seconds in the pull-down list.
+To enable, click the Enable button.
+If disabled, the function of DoS protection in Security settings will be disabled. - Packets Statistics Interval (5-60) The default value is 10.
+Select a value between 5 and 60 seconds in the pull-down list.
 The Packets Statistic interval indicates the time section of the packets statistic.